-- D. A set of 7 mine level assay maps on scale of 30 feet to 1 inch, showing geology, details of ore occurrence and results of sampling.

-E. Four vertical sections of the Allison mine on lines A-B, C-D, E-F and G-H, on scale of 50 feet to 1 inch, showing geology and ore - F. Illustrations, including the following photographs: - (a) Two views of the Allison mine and plant. - (b) Two views of the dam and reservoir site. - (c) One view of the well and pumping plant. - (d) One view of the mine camp. - 5.
+- C. Composit plan map of Allison mine on scale of 30 feet to 1 inch, showing surface and underground workings, and their relation to the Allison vein contact. - D. A set of 7 mine level assay maps on scale of 30 feet to 1 inch, showing geology, details of ore occurrence and results of sampling. - E. Four vertical sections of the Allison mine on lines A-B, C-D, E-F, and G-H, on scale of 50 feet to 1 inch, showing geology and ore occurrence. - Illustrations, including the following photographs: - Two views of the Allison mine and plant. - Two views of the dam and reservoir site. - (c) One view of the well and pumping plant. - (d) One view of the mine camp. - 5.
 HISTORY: The Allison mine was first worked in 1898 when a 100 foot shaft was sunk and a small production of rich sorted gold ore was made.
 As the ore appeared to be rather superficial no further work was done until 1923 when a tunnel was driven under the old shaft.